Get Fit Financially - Financial Literacy Resources

 - Why a good Credit Score is just as important as your academic GPA.
 Think of your score as your “financial” GPA.
 The higher the score, the better.

 - Identity Theft is the fastest growing crime in America according to the Federal Trade Commission.

 - Be ready for student loan repayment after you graduate.
 There have been many changes in Federal regulations and repayment plans.

-Click on the box!
+Click on this logo.

 Cash Course is a website maintained by the National Endowment for Financial Education that provides college students a wealth of information about Financial Basics, Paying for College, College Life, World of Work, and Economic Survival Tips.
 Cash Course also includes interactive financial tools, including fun quizzes and budgeting software.

 Financial Avenue -the road to smarter money management

 From budgeting to credit cards to banking, credit history and insurance, you’ll learn what you need to know as soon as you head down this road.
 You can choose which options work best for you: